 - 1. Reach behind the fog lamp that needs to be replaced from underneath the front of the vehicle. - 2.
-The bulb socket is above wing nut. - 3.
-Turn the bulb socket a quarter turn counterclockwise to remove socket from assembly. - 4.
-Remove the bulb socket from the assembly. - 5.
-Place the new bulb into socket. - 6.
-Reverse steps to reinstall assembly.
+The bulb socket is above the wing nut. - 3.
+Turn the bulb socket a quarter turn counterclockwise to remove the socket from the assembly. - 4.
+Remove the old bulb from the socket. - 5.
+Place the new bulb into the socket. - 6.
+Reverse Steps 1 through 3 to reinstall the assembly.